 Reduced circulation also increases your risk category and more frequent diabetes foot assessments will need to be undertaken by the podiatrist.

-WARNING: This information should be used as a guide only and does not replace professional podiatry advice.
-The content is provided by Well Heeled Podiatry for educational purposes only and does not in any way replace the need for a face to face consultation with a podiatrist in order to accurately diagnose and treat the condition.
+WARNING: This information is a guide only and does not replace professional podiatry advice.
+This content is provided by Well Heeled Podiatry for educational purposes only.
+It does not in any way replace the need for a face to face consultation with a podiatrist to accurately diagnose and treat the condition.
 Treatment and outcomes will vary between patients depending on the nature of the presenting complaint and subsequent diagnosis of condition.